repository-service-tuf/repository-service-tuf/docs/source/guide/general/usage.rst

         },
     }

-This body has more details such as targets, last_update, etc. See the `endpoint response documentation <https://repository-service-tuf.github.io/repository-service-tuf-api/>`_
+This body has more details such as artifacts, last_update, etc. See the `endpoint response documentation <https://repository-service-tuf.github.io/repository-service-tuf-api/>`_

 To retrieve the task status, send requests to